certifaction/cli/README.md

 >POST /request/edit
 >```
 >#### Description
->Allows changing e-mail and/or filename for given signature request for given
+>Allows changing the email address and/or name for a given signature request for a given
 >document.
 If the input parameter is omitted, then the command will take its
 >input from stdin.
 >#### Authenticated